NumPy ufunc Differences in Python – A Complete Guide

 Negative Values May Appear Unexpectedly

-Since subtraction decreases values, you might end up with negative results—handle them withnp.abs()
+Since subtraction decreases values, you might end up with negative results—handle them withnp.abs()if needed. -

 Shape Mismatch in